Exceptional point in a coupled Swanson system: Results and discussions

-are met.
+where $\delta_{(-)}$ is defined with respect to the negative-sign of $2 \alpha \lambda $ inside the square-root, are met.
 However, because of the opposite signs in front of the inner square root of (3.3) and (3.4) as compared to those in (3.1) and (3.2), $E_3$ and $E_4$ remain nondegenerate.
-That is, $E_{1,2,3,4}$ are given by
+To sum up, where the EP occurs, $E_{1,2,3,4}$ are given by

-Interestingly, the sensitive dependence on the parameters $\epsilon$ and $\rho$ is revealed when we take $\epsilon = - \rho$.
-While for $\epsilon < -\rho$, $E_3$ and $E_4$ are real quantities, for $\epsilon > \rho $ they transform to a pair of conjugate complex numbers.
-Exactly at $\epsilon = \rho$ all the four eigenvalues $E_{1,2,3,4}$ merge and coalesce to a single degenerate real value $\omega$.
+Interestingly, the sensitive dependence on the parameters $ \alpha $ and $ \lambda $ is revealed when we look at $ \alpha = - \lambda $.
+While for $ \alpha < - \lambda $, $E_3$ and $E_4$ are real quantities, for $ \alpha > \lambda $ they transform to a pair of conjugate complex numbers.
+Exactly at $ \alpha = \lambda $ all the four eigenvalues $E_{1,2,3,4}$ merge and coalesce to a single degenerate real value $\omega$.
 It can be looked as a point of localization where the system undergoes a spontaneous transition from the existing nondegeneracy of $E_3$ and $E_4$ to a collapse into a state of degeneracy of all eigenvalues and subsequently emerging into the state where the conjugate pair of $E_3$ and $E_4$ are distinct.
 This is described in Figure 1.
 The whole situation speaks of the signature of an EP because the corresponding four eigenvectors coalesce there.

 On the other hand, the situation is rather different for the complementary condition